fadushin/esp8266/micropython/daemons/README.md

             ('/', file_handler)
         ])

 > Important: The path prefix provided to the `uhttpd.Server` constructor is distinct from the root path provided to the `http_file_handler.Handler` constructor.
-The former is used only to pick out the handler to process the handler.
+The former relates to the path specified in a given HTTP GET request and is used to pick out the handler to process the handler.
 The latter is used to locate where, on the file system, to start looking for files and directories to serve.
-If the root path is `/www` and the path in the HTTP request is `/foo/bar`, then the `http_file_handler.Handler` will look for `/www/foo/bar` on teh micropython file system.
+If the root path is `/www` and the path in the HTTP request is `/foo/bar`, then the `http_file_handler.Handler` will look for `/www/foo/bar` on the micropython file system.

 You may of course specify a root path other than `/www` through the `http_file_handler.Handler` constructor, but the directory must exist, or an error will occur at the time of construction.

 > Warning: If you specify the micropython file system root path (`/`) in the HTTP file handler constructor, you may expose sensitive security information, such as the Webrepl password, through the HTTP interface.
 This behavior is strongly discouraged.

 This handler only supports HTTP GET requests.
-Any other request verb will be rejected.
+Any other HTTP request verb will be rejected.

 This handler recognizes HTML (`text/html`), CSS (`text/css`), and Javascript (`text/javascript`) file endings, and will set the `content-type` header in the response, accordingly.
 The `content-length` header will contain the length of the body.
 Any file other than the above list of types is treated as `text/plain`

-> Note.
-Future versions of this handler may support configuration to allow better protection of the file and directory contents, in the spirit of Apache httpd.

 ### `http_api_handler.Handler`